 To reserve entrance by telephone contact the Call Centre from Mondays to Saturdays 9 am-1:30 pm and 2:30 pm-5 pm

 Official website to buy tickets online.
-You can print your own ticket
+You can choose the kind of visit you like and print your own ticket

 People with disabilities

 The Colosseum is rather accessible to people in wheelchairs, apart from some steps here and there.
 There is a lift to the first floor on the northern side.
-Toilets are on the other side, and there is also a shop of books, guides and souvenirs.
+Toilets are on the other side, and there is also a bookshop, with souvenirs and other merchandise.

 the monument is extremely central in the city of Rome: a few hundred yards from Piazza Venezia, and close to the Forums.
 On Sundays the motor traffic is forbidden and Via dei Fori Imperiali and the square of the Colosseum are available to bicycles and strollers.
 Just outside the Metro station there is a taxi parking, a Bike rental and a bar with tables outside: you can sip your cappuccino in the shade of the biggest thing in Rome.